dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/index_slides.md

 * 2 minute MAX presentation with 2 minutes Q&A
 * can do in pairs if you want
-* groups (of 5) formed by ranking favorite ideas
+* groups (of 5) formed by bidding on favorite ideas
-* also who you prefer working with
+* also who you prefer working with/not

 ???
 * A 2 minute presentation with 2 minutes of Q&A to pitch your idea to the class